-After a year of living with the virus, there is no data to suggest that people with epilepsy are more at a higher risk of contracting the virus compared to the general public.
+After over a year of living with the virus, there is no data to suggest that people with epilepsy are more at a higher risk of contracting the virus compared to the general public.

 If I do catch the virus, will I be more adversely affected due to having epilepsy?

 Again, there is no data to suggest that you will be more adversely affected by the virus due to having epilepsy.
 That being said, we have all heard now of personal testimonies of those who have contracted the virus and the varying ways they have been affected.
 Much like epilepsy, the virus’ presentation from person to person – and the impact it has on them – varies, so we must continue to do everything we can to ensure we are all following public health guidelines.

 It is also important to note that the virus could cause a fever which in turn could lead to seizures for some people so again, it is important that we do all we can to ensure that we do not contract the virus.

 I have concerns about the vaccines and how quickly they were developed.
 Should I take them?

 It is important to note that all vaccines currently approved for use in Ireland have been approved by the European Medicines Agency.
 This is the same body which approves all other medications that come into the country – including anti-epileptic drugs.

 Vaccines for COVID-19 have gone through rigorous testing and peer review before they were approved.
 There were no short cuts taken compared to the normal clinical trial and regulatory process.
 Instead, the regulatory process was made more efficient in several ways, for example by running trials in parallel rather than sequentially; and by analysing data during the trials rather than waiting to the end.
 In addition, governments have provided huge levels of funding for Covid-19 vaccine development, minimising the risks for pharmaceutical companies, and enabling the process to proceed much faster than is normally the case.